 An online course on complying with GDPR & DPA18.

-Packed full of examples specifically for marketers.
+Packed full of relevant examples.

 2 Modules ∘ 4-6 Hours ∘ 100% Online ∘ Certification on Completion

 We built a course that teaches you what you need to know about GDPR & DPA18.
 We packed it full of relevant examples.
 And then we future-proofed it, with modules that update when new laws emerge.

 The General Data Protection Regulation (GDPR) is a European Privacy Law.

 - Replaces the European Data Protection Directive.
 Updates the laws of member states such as the Data Protection Act in the UK.